alphagov/paas-alpha-tsuru-terraform/README.md

 ### Provision the environment

+Before doing anything you will need prepare some files for Terraform:

+    make prep

+If you don't, you will get this error:

+    * file: open ETCD_CLUSTER_ID: no such file or directory in:
+    ${file("ETCD_CLUSTER_ID")}

 In order to provision a test environment:

  1. Go to the desired platform directory:  `cd aws` or `cd gce`